-Colour theory is always worth reading up on whenever you’re stepping into a redecoration project, as it helps you understand how certain colours can affect your emotion.
-When it comes then to picking colours for your home office, think through which hues resonate best with your personality and also ask yourself what you really need from your space.
+Colour theory is always worth reading up on whenever you’re stepping into a redecoration project, as it helps you understand how certain colours can affect your emotions.
+When it comes to picking colours for your home office, think through which hues resonate best with your personality and also ask yourself what you really need from your space.
 Here are four different home office styles you can create based on your colour palette.

-For a stimulating and focused home office
+Best colours for a stimulating and focused home office

-Need a space with zero distraction?
+Need a space with zero distractions?
 A place that you can retreat to for pure, unadulterated focus?
 Then hit up those blues and greens – colours that aid mental stimulation.
 On the blue side, dark but not too dark, Blue 06 is a great brain-booster.
 Or, if you’re naturally into greys, pick a mega deep blue like Blue 07 to change things up from the traditional charcoal.

 Greens are a balancer of everything – mind, body and emotion.
 With the colour green, our eyes don’t have to work as hard and don't need to adjust to the colour.
 It’s what makes it so restful and easy to be around.
 A light green, such as our Green 01 or Green 09, will just sit back in the background and let you do your thing.

-For a creative-thinking home office
+Best colours for a creative-thinking home office

 Dear creatives, typically you like to be in space that inspire and set your imagination into overdrive.
 That means that you can afford to be more playful with your palette, mixing up colours and combining them in ways that are fun and free.